grafana/grafana/docs/sources/installation/upgrading.md

 As of Grafana v8.1, we no longer support unencrypted storage of passwords and basic auth passwords.

-> **Note":** Since Grafana v6.2, new or updated data sources store passwords and basic auth passwords encrypted.
+> **Note":** In Grafana v6.2.x stored passwords of new or updated data sources and basic auth passwords encrypted.
 See [upgrade note]({{< relref "#ensure-encryption-of-data-source-secrets" >}}) for more information.
 However, unencrypted passwords and basic auth passwords were also allowed.

 To migrate to encrypted storage, follow the instructions from the [v6.2 upgrade notes]({{< relref "#ensure-encryption-of-data-source-secrets" >}}).
 You can also use a `grafana-cli` command to migrate all of your data sources to use encrypted storage of secrets.
 See [migrate data and encrypt passwords]({{< relref "../administration/cli.md#migrate-data-and-encrypt-passwords" >}}) for further instructions.